The water system in your home can be damaged by corrosion

 , and there are other detrimental effects.
 There are environmental concerns, chief amongst these is the enormous quantity of water lost every day due to domestic water leaks.
 Homeowners and property managers that have to replace corroded pipes can face extensive and expensive repair bills.
 Scale can also cause a number of problems that can interfere with the normal operation of your plumbing

 system.
 Let’s take a closer look at how you can check the health of your plumbing pipes.
-6 Common Ways to Check for Corrosion:

 Unless your home is brand new, it’s important to check your pipes for any signs of corrosion.
 This will also give you some useful information about the overall health of your water supply.